105 – Western University

 Once we receive your application, we will send an email confirming that your application was received.
 After this, we will send you a second email with the subject “Access your Western Student Center”.
 This email will provide you with instructions about accessing your Student Center, where you will be able to track the progress of your application.
 This second email will also provide you with your Western Student Number, which you will need to set up your Western Identity.

 It is imperative that you activate your Student Center account as soon as you receive your acknowledgement email, as Western’s Main Campus will not be sending you hard-copy communications in the mail.
 Western’s Student Center is an online tool enabling you to review your application information, monitor the status of requested documents and receive up-to-date admission status information.

 Mandatory Supplementary Applications/Portfolios and Auditions

 These limited enrollment programs have mandatory supplementary applications that are required for admission consideration.
-You will not be considered for admission to these programs unless you submit both the OUAC application and your supplementary application by the deadline.
+We will not consider you for admission to these programs unless you submit both the OUAC application and your supplementary application by the deadline.

-Applicants are encouraged to write a test at the earliest possible date and, at the latest, before March 2020.
-Scores for any test written before January 1, 2018, may not be accepted.
+We encourage you to write a test at the earliest possible date (or, at the latest, before March 2021).

 |Acceptable Test||Level Required|